 Water: Be sure you carry enough water for however long you’ll be away from a supply.
 And spoiler: it’s probably more than you’re thinking.
 For two people and a 90-lb dog, we always carry 21 gallons of water.
 This is a bit overkill, but we use our water for everything from drinking, to cleaning, and even showering—and oftentimes we’re away from civilization for days at a time.
 Plus, we’d rather be overprepared.
 But a good rule of thumb is to always carry one gallon of water per person, per day.
 And depending on the environment (how hot/cold) as well as your activity level, and if you have any pets along for the ride, you may need more.

 Shelter.
 Investing in a quality tent is the most important thing to help you stay protected from the elements and keep those pesky critters away.
 We prefer a rooftop tent (RTT) style over ground camping for a variety of reasons, namely because it provides safety from both large and small animals by getting us off the ground, it’s comfortable thanks to the built in high-density foam mattress, and it sets up/breaks down in less than 5 minutes.
-You can read our full review of the Tepui Kukenam 3 to hear more about why we went the RTT route—but so long as you’ve got some way to stay protected from the sun, rain, wind, or snow you’ll be set.
+You can explore the vast selection of truck tents on GovX at your leisure, but remember this is your solution for staying safe from the worst mother nature has to offer.

 Fire.
 If you’re in an area that allows campfires, you’ll want to make a campfire as soon as the sun goes down—both to keep you warm, and give you something to sit around while you and your friends solve all the world’s problems over a few beers.
 With that in mind, you’ll need to bring your own firewood, lighter, and starter.
 Or, make it easy on yourself and just carry a mini propane tank and torch like we do and you’ll have that fire going in no time!
 And don’t forget the rule: burn it where you bought it.
 Don’t trek that firewood hundreds of miles from home.
 Either buy it from a nearby gas station before you head off-road, or scavenge the area around you for dead branches and leaves (again, check local rules/restrictions on what you can and can’t do).
 And always be sure the fire is 100% out before you go to bed.

 Lights.
 When you’re not in an established campground, light may be hard to come by.
 Unless it’s a full moon, chances are it’ll be pitch black anything more than a couple feet away from that fire.
 So, you’ll want something that will help light the way as you dig around in your cooler for that last beer of the night or stumble from the campfire to your tent.
 A headlamp makes things easy since it’s handsfree and illuminates wherever you move your head.
 We prefer Black Diamond—but really anything will work.
-We also have two lanterns that hang from the outside of the tent that illuminate it from a distance and adds a bit of ambiance—because who doesn’t like that?
+We also utilize lanterns, by hanging them from the outside of the tent to keep it illuminated from a distance, and adding a little ambiance in the process.